anubrata/anubrata.github.io/README.md

 * Paper on Interactive AI for Fact-Checking is accepted in [ACM CHIIR 2022](https://ai.ur.de/chiir2022/)

-* Paper on Content Moderation and Worker Well-Being is accepted in [AAAI HCOMP 2020](https://www.humancomputation.com/)

-* Paper on Communicating User Bias in Fact-Checking is accepted in SIGIR Workshop on [FACTS-IR](https://fate-events.github.io/facts-ir/)

-* SIGIR Forum Article on [research agenda in FACTS-IR](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/roegiest-2019-facts-ir.pdf)

-* Paper on bias in visual question answering datasets is accepted in [ASIS&T '19](https://www.asist.org/am19/)

-* Internship with [Dr. Gerhard Weikum](https://people.mpi-inf.mpg.de/~weikum/) at [The Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home/) in summer 2019.

 ## Talks
 * You Are What You Tweet: Profiling Users by Past Tweets to Improve Hate Speech Detection. [[Video]](https://youtu.be/kNP9BC3H0D4)
   * Presented on behalf of Prateek Chaudhry and Matthew Lease at the [iConference 2022](https://ischools.org/Short-Research-Papers).

 * ExFacto: An Explainable Fact-Checking Tool [[slides]](https://docs.google.com/presentation/d/1cjGGAtEwjrf8KXWgwJtOqoJGd3WoXjcUGzC49YL28v4/edit?usp=sharing) [[Video]](https://youtu.be/1Ltdoctl8cE)
    * The Knight Research Network (KRN) Demo Day at [Center for Informed Democracy & Social - cybersecurity (IDeaS)](https://www.cmu.edu/ideas-social-cybersecurity/events/krn-tool-demo.html) at Carnegie Mellon University, 10/13/2021